 I would have had a wash sink, a shower and toilet in my garage as originally designed.
 Turning this garage into a “house” I just made everything more “house-like” instead of “garage”.
 Refrigerator, sink & counter, washing machine [solar powered clothes dryer!].
 Had a toilet and shower in the tiny bathroom, but no bathroom sink [used the kitchen sink.
 The dining table was by the window after I built the stairs.

 Closets along the west wall, bed is to left of the widow which looks out on to the stream.

 It was an”XT” Dos machine with .514 memory, keyboard, 10″ mono-chrome monitor, “floppy drive” [the “floppy” floppy drive, not the “hard” floppy drive of later], and dot-matrix printer.
 The internet and email hadn’t been invented yet.
 It was essentially a word processor.
 But what an improvement over the typewriter I had been using.
 And I still have it!

 The canyon was subject to floods and fires.
-We had a big one flood 1977 before I’d started building that wiped out the corrals, hay shed, water well and all the Alder trees along the creek.
+We had a big flood in 1977 before I’d started building that wiped out the corrals, hay shed, water well and all the Alder trees along the creek.
 The scene changed dramatically.
 All the trees in the stream bed were gone, just a field of boulders was left.
 Then another flood in 1981.
 No damage to my place because I’d built everything on high ground.